gbif/data-blog/content/post/2021-06-16-gbif-api-beginners-guide.md

 <small>You can use a [chrome extension](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) to make the JSON look more readable. </small>

+This link just performed a **match query** of all species records with "Passer domesticus" (House sparrow) in the GBIF backbone.
+This is useful for getting GBIF taxonkeys ("usageKey" here).
+See [this post](https://discourse.gbif.org/t/understanding-gbif-taxonomic-keys-usagekey-taxonkey-specieskey/3045) explaining the difference between different GBIF taxonomic keys.

 JSON can become very complex and nested.
 You might be thinking that a **table would be more convenient**.
 I will show you some strategies for converting to a table later on.
 Highly nested data is a **common headache of working with JSON**.

 ## API Examples